mindfulent/justbreathe-docs/project-styling.md

 - Document accessibility features in component comments
 - Create comprehensive unit tests covering styling and accessibility

-Update the checklist status from [TODO] to [DONE] only after thorough testing confirms:
+Update the checklist status from [ ] to [x] only after thorough testing confirms:
 - No regression in component functionality
 - Passing accessibility audit (see Testing Checklist)
 - Screen reader compatibility verified